katacoda/scenario-examples/clipboard/step1.md

 This is an example of Katacoda's clipboard integration.

 The following will copy the text into the clipboard.
-This is useful if users need to interactive with a web UI.
+This is useful if users need to interact with a web interface.

 `docker`{{copy}}